bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 as you also would not like to be spammed on your own project's forum. **Help others, teach them how to program, use Linux, Git or make presentations as you probably also had help in the past.**

-### Do you want to become maintainer?
-Behave like maintainer!
+### Do you want to become a maintainer?
+Behave like a maintainer!

-Literally, almost everything maintainer do, you can do.
-You can respond to Slack questions and GitHub Issues.
+Literally, almost everything maintainers do, you can do.
+You can respond to Slack questions and GitHub issues.
-You can review the code.
+You can review code.
 You can guide other users and contributors.
 You can tweet, speak at conferences about the project.
-Try to mimic the good patterns from other maintainers and do the hard work. **You don't need a write permission to make decision and act like maintainer of the project.**
+Try to mimic the good patterns from other maintainers and do the hard work. **You don't need write permissions to make decisions and act like a maintainer of the project.**

-### Be innovative; Challenge processes; Optimize!
+### Be innovative; challenge processes; optimize!

 Always question processes.
 Are they good enough?
 Can this repetitive task be automated?
-We had many innovative ideas just because we were frustrated that we waste time. **Try to optimize for quality and time saving.** This will give you more time for pleasures (:
+We had many innovative ideas just because we were frustrated that we waste time. **Try to optimize for quality and time saving.** This will give you more time for pleasure (:

 ### Last message...

-Starting a new project and becoming a maintainer will not guarantee you the community from day 1.
+Starting a new project and becoming a maintainer will not guarantee you a community from day 1.
 It is a very long journey and hard work.
 Usually not a work of a single person.
 What I would suggest is to join another project first.
 Grow and learn.
 Choose your passion and go!
-Check `good first item`, or `help wanted` labels for GitHub Issues, join community calls, Slack channels.
+Check `good first item`, or `help wanted` labels for GitHub issues, join community calls, Slack channels.

 And... that's it!
 I hope you will find all of this helpful.

-### I wish you pleasant project maintenance ♥️.
+### I wish you pleasant and fruitful project maintenance ♥️.

 PS: *It's my first non-coding, non-system design blog post so... please give me feedback!
 If you don't agree with something or I missed an important detail, let me know! (:*